kolinger/ftp-deploy/readme.md

   - Purge threads can be overridden with `-pt|--purge-threads` or skipped with `-ps|--purge-skip`

   - Bind interface or source address can by specified with `-b|--bind`.

+  - New/whole upload can be forced with `-f|--force`

 Upgrade
 -------